aisingapore/TagUI/README.md

 Originally developed by a test automation engineer to avoid writing code to automate web-based interactions.

+### MEDIA AND GITHUB
+Mentioned in Codrops Collective, CSS Author, Hacker News. #1 GitHub repo for topics natural-language, casperjs, slimerjs, #2 for business, #3 for chrome-extension, and #4 for phantomjs.
+GitHub weekly trending repo #2.

 # Set Up
 TA.Gui is in beta version (v0.6.0) and runs on macOS/Linux (coming to Windows soon)